bplmaps/lmec-main-site/content/research/geospatial.md

 * You have used our tool [Atlascope](https://atlascope.leventhalmap.org) and want to use some of the historic data layers -->

-## Make a Request {#make-request}
+## Make an Appointment or Request {#make-request}

->Whether you've been around the , we're here to help!
-Please reach out with GIS questions, project ideas, dataset inquiries, and any other cartographic .
+>Whether you're a seasoned mapmaker looking for project feedback, or a newcomer to the world of digital cartography, we're here to help!
+Please reach out with GIS questions, project ideas, dataset inquiries, and all other things geospatial.

 **What can our geospatial information library staff provide?**